vivekhaldar/prompts/montage_creation_steps.md

 *   Take your images as input.
 *   Apply a Ken Burns (zoom and pan) effect to each image.
-*   Overlay the shortened captions onto each corresponding image segment of the video.
+*   Overlay the shortened captions from step #2 onto each corresponding image segment of the video.
 *   Add the downloaded music as the background audio track.
 *   Scale the images to fit the video's dimensions while preserving their original aspect ratio and adding black bars to fill the empty space.

-**Note:** You will need to replace the image file names and the text for the captions in the command below with your own.
+**Important Note:** You will need to replace the image file names and the text for the captions in the command below with the specific ones you are currently working with.

 ```bash
 ffmpeg -y \